cvut/qtrvsim/README.md

 option `OS Emulation`->`Filesystem root` is not empty then the file path `pathname` received from emulated environment is appended to the path specified by `Filesystem root`.
 The host filesystem is protected against attempt to traverse to random directory by use of `..` path elements.
 If the root is not specified then all open files are targetted to the emulated terminal.
+Only `TARGET_AT_FDCWD` (`dirfd` = -100) mode is supported.

 #### void * [brk](http://man7.org/linux/man-pages/man2/brk.2.html)(void *addr) __NR_brk (214)